Two new stations are being built at Nine Elms and Battersea Power Station.

 The main work sites are at:

-In November 2017, main tunnelling finished after the creation of two tunnels between Battersea and new shafts at Kennington Green and Kennington Park.
+Main tunnelling finished in November 2017 after two tunnels were created between Battersea and new shafts at Kennington Green and Kennington Park.

 Documents related to the project, including those in support of our Transport & Works Act Order (TWAO) application, noise monitoring reports and all but the most recent community communications, are on the Northern line extension page in Publications & reports.

-The Northern line extension (NLE) will improve transport links and public spaces in the area and is essential to support the transformation of Vauxhall, Nine Elms and Battersea, a designated regeneration area on the South Bank.
+The NLE will improve transport links and public spaces in the Vauxhall, Nine Elms and Battersea area, a designated regeneration area on the South Bank.

 Up to 25,000 jobs and 20,000 new homes could be created.
 Journey times from Nine Elms or Battersea to the West End or the City will, in some cases, be less than 15 minutes.